 30) Ability to install, maintain, and interpret water table monitoring devices and data

-31) Ability to estimate streamflow, baseflow and water budgets in order to classify streams accordingly as perennial, ephemeral, intermittent
+31) Ability to estimate streamflow, baseflow and water budgets to classify streams accordingly as perennial, ephemeral, intermittent.

 9